Set Up CI/CD ASP .NET Pipeline in 5 Simple Steps#

 - After building, the pipeline runs tests using the VSTest task.

-- The last task, FtpUpload, uploads the built website to an FTP server.
+- The last task, FtpUpload, transfers files to the remote machine.

 - It uses the specified credentials to connect to the server.

-- The files from the artifact staging directory are uploaded to the /wwwroot directory of the server.
+- The files from the artifact staging directory are uploaded to the /wwwroot directory.

 - This task has several configuration options like preserving paths, trusting SSL, etc.